-So you want to take down a wall in your home…you know..the one between the kitchen and living room.
-It will make your home a little bit more open concept.
+So you want to take down a wall in your home because It will make your home a little bit more open concept.
 Simple right?
 If your home was built before 1991 this might not be so simple.

 If you home was built before 1991 it may contain asbestos which we know can cause deadly diseases.
-For this reason legislation has been put in to place to protect you, your family, any workers you hire, as well as the workers at our landfills.
+For this reason government legislation has been put in to place to protect you, your family, any workers you hire, as well as the workers at our landfills.

 If your tests come back negative – or the term in our industry: “non-containing”, it is safe for you to conduct the demolition with no need to worry about the inhalation of asbestos fibres.
 You can also take it to the landfill as long as you have your Certificate of Analysis from the lab that proves it is non-containing.

-If your tests come back positive, or “containing”, it is not safe for you to conduct your demolition.
+If your tests come back positive, or asbestos “containing”, it is not safe for you to conduct your demolition.
 You will be taking the risk of inhaling asbestos fibres.
 It is true that there is no legislation saying you can’t do the job yourself.
 It is also true that, just like smoking, asbestos affects some and not others.
-We always use the analogy….

 - The cost of the proper protection gear, containment poly, special 6ml bags and a negative air machine is quite expensive and is difficult to source.